Vectorworks/developer-scripting/Function Reference/Functions/WallWidth.md

 |wallHd|HANDLE|Handle to wall.|

 ## Remarks
-"Function WallWidth returns the wall width of the referenced wall object", whereas [[VS:HWallWidth]] changes the width of the referenced wall. [[VS:GetWallThickness|GetWallThickness]](wallHandle, thicknessDist)
+"Function WallWidth returns the wall width of the referenced wall object", whereas [HWallWidth](HWallWidth.md) changes the width of the referenced wall.
+[GetWallThickness](GetWallThickness.md)(wallHandle, thicknessDist)

 (http://www.nemetschek.net/support/custom/vscript/reference/asp/main.asp?name=GetWallThickness) does the same as WallWidth, but is often more practical and at least looks better in scripts.